utdata/icj-class/bootstrap/bootstrap-assignment.md

 # Bootstrap homework assignment

 You are going to build a two-page Bootstrap project from scratch, based on Bootstrap documentation code and styles.
 There are screenshots of what I'm looking for at the end of this document.
+(You might peek at it real quick before moving on.)

 ## Resources